KNC2007/readme-generator/README.md

   6. [Questions](#questions)

   ## Installation
-  no
+  asd

   ## Usage Information
-  today
+  asdfwe

   ## License
-  License used for this project is Apache License 2.0.
+  License used for this project is the Apache License 2.0.
-  * For more information on license types, please reference this website [https://choosealicense.com/](https://choosealicense.com/).
+  * For more information about this license, click here: (https://choosealicense.com/licenses/apache-2.0/).

   ## Contributing
-  tomorrow
+  asdf

   ## Test Instructions
-  future
+  asfea

   ## Questions
-  * GitHub Username: knc2007
+  * GitHub Username: asdfasd
-  * Click here to access my GitHub Profile: (https://github.com/knc2007)
+  * Click here to access my GitHub Profile: (https://github.com/asdfasd)
-  * To reach me for additional question, please email me at: [cnkalbach@gmail.com](mailto:cnkalbach@gmail.com)
+  * To reach me for additional question, please email me at: [asdfasdf](mailto:asdfasdf)